Understanding Depression: A Comprehensive Overview

 What is depression?

-Depression is a mental health disorder characterized by persistent feelings of sadness, hopelessness, and a loss of interest or pleasure in activities.
-It can affect a person’s thoughts, feelings, behavior, and overall well-being.
+Depression is a common mental health disorder characterized by persistent feelings of sadness, hopelessness, and loss of interest or pleasure in activities.